etleap/terraform-provider-etleap/docs/resources/connection_delta_lake.md

 - `http_path` (String) HTTP path for your Databricks compute cluster or SQL Warehouse.
 - `name` (String) The unique name of this connection.
 - `personal_access_token` (String) Authenticates the user that you want to connect to Databricks with.
 Instructions on generating a personal access token can be found <a href='https://docs.databricks.com/dev-tools/api/latest/authentication.html#token-management' target="_blank">here</a>.
-- `schema` (String) The schema to use when this connection is used as a source.
-When the connection is used as a destination the schema can be set to a different one for each pipeline.
 - `type` (String) <!-- theme: warning -->
 > Delta Lake connections are currently in Beta which means that they are subject to non-backwards-compatible and breaking changes. must be one of ["DELTA_LAKE"]